horikawa-t/MindCaptioning/code/README.md

 >> source activate mcap_demo
 ```
 ### Demo
 - You can also use our method for reconstucting arbitrary word sequences from semantic features (e.g., "May the Force be with you.").
-See mcap_demo.ipynb for demo.
+- See [./python/mcap_demo.ipynb](./python/mcap_demo.ipynb) for a quick demo.

 ### Analysis
 - To reproduce the main results in our manuscript, run the following script after activating the environment (mcap_demo).